 Born in Scotland and raised in rural Northumberland, he went on to study Politics and Sociology before embarking on a career in journalism.
 After learning the craft as a Press Agency staffer he spent a number of years as a freelance writer before moving in to community work.
 He devoted nearly a decade to that before returning to freelance work.
 Simon is currently writing a PhD, having previously been awarded postgraduate qualifications from Staffordshire University and Lancaster University.

 Simon is an interdisciplinary writer, and prefers to look for links rather than boundaries.
-As well as teaching social sciences to Undergraduates and continuing to work on a number of community projects, he travels widely to talk and work with groups on issues such as spiritual deconstruction and topics related to progressive Christianity.
-In his academic work he uses a range of lenses inlcuding process theology and symbolic interactionism to scrutinise a range of social issues and theological ideas: challenging widely held distinctions and seeking new (or renewed) connections.
-He has previously published on the phenomenon of New Monasticism in the UK, and on nature connection in the Christian tradition.
+As well as teaching social sciences to Undergraduates and continuing to work on a number of community projects, he travels widely to talk to and work with groups on issues such as spirituality and mental health.
+In his academic work he uses a range of lenses including process philosophy and symbolic interactionism to scrutinise a range of issues and ideas: challenging widely held distinctions and seeking new (or renewed) connections.
+He has previously published on the phenomenon of ‘New Monasticism’ in the UK, and on nature connection in the Christian tradition.

 In the first years of his career as a news journalist Simon wrote for a variety of publications including most of the national daily and Sunday newspapers in the UK, as well as a broad range of magazines and websites.
 He continues to write music reviews, magazine features and news about things like mental health and well-being.
 Simon and his wife, Kelly, have two teenage daughters.